 Residency: Ruminant Health Management

-The primary goal of this 2-year residency program is to provide clinical training that qualifies individuals to sit the certification examination of the American Board of Veterinary Practitioners (Food Animal Practice or Dairy Practice) or the American College of Veterinary Internal Medicine.
+The primary goal of this two-year residency program is to provide clinical training that qualifies individuals to sit the certification examination of the American Board of Veterinary Practitioners (Food Animal Practice or Dairy Practice) or the American College of Veterinary Internal Medicine.
 It is possible for qualified candidates to receive additional training and complete a master’s level or Ph.D. degree.
 The residency provides training appropriate for a career in academia, government, industry, or private specialty practice.

-The majority of the residency will be working in the Ruminant Health and Reproduction Service (RHRS) to gain clinical experience with dairy and beef (cow/calf) cattle, and small ruminants (including camelids).
+The majority of the residency will be working in the Ruminant Health and Reproduction Service (RHRS) to gain clinical experience with dairy and beef cattle and small ruminants (including camelids).
 Clinical training will include individual animal medicine and surgery, herd level medicine, production medicine, and milk quality evaluation.
 Limited opportunities are also available for exposure to other areas including nutrition, records analysis, or equine internal medicine, depending on the interest of the candidate.
 The resident will be expected to participate in all aspects of the ruminant health management teaching program which includes didactic lectures, seminars, clinical teaching and continuing education.
 It is anticipated that formal teaching opportunities will increase with experience.
 The resident will also be responsible for night and weekend emergency duty for ruminants, on a rotating basis, both in the Veterinary Teaching Hospital and for Field Services.

 Residents must meet the requirements for admission to the Graduate College of North Carolina State University and register, where applicable, in a graduate program after completing the first year of the residency.
 Opportunities exist to pursue a Master of Science, Master of Veterinary Public Health, or a Doctor of Philosophy degree.
 There are diverse research opportunities available depending on the interest of the resident, including toxicology, pharmacology, mastitis/milk quality, reproductive physiology, epidemiology, and food safety.